+34912901845 +34654503682

 The most visited ports

-On a Mediterranean cruise, you can discover a variety of iconic destinations that reflect the cultural and scenic richness of the region:
+On a cruise through the Mediterranean, you can discover a variety of iconic destinations that reflect the cultural and landscape richness of the region:

-The Mediterranean climate is characterized by warm, dry summers, ideal for enjoying beaches, and mild, wet winters, perfect for exploring historic cities.
-With precipitation concentrated in autumn and spring and moderate temperatures, it makes for an ideal destination year-round.
+The Mediterranean climate is characterized by warm and dry summers, ideal for enjoying beaches, and mild and humid winters, perfect for exploring historic cities.
+With rainfall concentrated in autumn and spring and moderate temperatures, make it an ideal destination all year round.

 CURRENCY